Surface access and car parking are integral to Gatwick achieving its ambition to be London's airport of choice.

 Our vision is to:

-- Achieve 40% public transport mode share for air passengers and staff by the time the airport reaches 40 million passengers per annum (mppa)
+- Achieve 48% public transport mode share for airport passengers by 2022

-We also have a Staff Travel Plan to help our staff and airport partners in getting to and from work sustainably:
+We also have a Staff Travel Plan to help our staff and airport partners get to and from work sustainably: